Ceviche Verde-Green Ceviche

-This Ceviche Verde-Green Ceviche is a shrimp ceviche and is made with one key ingredient.
-Tomatillos!
-Tomatillos is what gives the ceviche that green color you see.
-I use tomatillos in many of my mexican appetizers one in particular I’m sure you would enjoy very much is my past post of Chilaquiles Verdes with Chicken.
-Check it out and let me know what you think.
+I use tomatillos in many of my mexican appetizers.
+One recipe in particular I’m sure you would enjoy very much is from my past post of Chilaquiles Verdes with Chicken.
+(Check it out and let me know what you think. 😉)

-Back to tomatillos.
-Tomatillos originated in Mexico and are considered to be the “mexican tomato.”
-Likewise, tomatillos are also called “tomate verde” which means green tomato.
-Shown below, they have a green husk that covers them as they grow and as the tomatillo starts to ripen it will break through the husk.
+Shown below, they have a green husk that covers them as they grow.
+As the tomatillo starts to ripen it will break through the husk.

-Ok do not let the fact that I said habanero and serrano peppers in that last statement scare you.
+Ok now if you’re not a fan of spicy foods, do not let the fact that I said habanero and serrano peppers in that last statement scare you.
 Let me explain, for some reason acidic liquids such as lime juice weakens the heat in a chili pepper.
-As a matter of fact for this Ceviche Verde I used 2 habaneros and 1 serrano and yet I didn’t feel the heat.
+As a matter of fact for this Ceviche Verde-Green Ceviche, I used 2 habaneros and 1 serrano and yet I didn’t feel the heat.

 Side Note: Did you know that June 28th is El dia del Ceviche or The Day of the Ceviche?

 Okay so lets get to making this delicious Ceviche Verde-Green Ceviche!
-Oh and by the way, if you let it marinate overnight, it tastes even more delicious!
+And one more thing, if you let it marinate overnight, it tastes even more delicious!

 |Meal type||Appetizer, Snack, Starter|